Questions You Should Ask in a Background Check RFP Request to Find the Best Partner

 - Experience: How well the provider understands your industry, including applicable testimonials and case studies

 - Technology: What tools support background check requests and hiring decision-making

 - Service: What is the provider’s customer service model

 Be transparent about your needs and challenges

 Your future background screening partner can compile a more comprehensive RFP response when you’re clear about your needs, particularly your key challenges or expectations.
 If you want a complete review of your background screening program, more responsive support, or better software, there’s nothing to lose by describing those goals to the companies in the RFP.
-When you clearly articulate your priorities and what’s most important to your organization, you give the background screening companies the chance to show you their unique capabilities in those areas.
+When you clearly articulate your priorities and what’s most important to your organization, you give the background check organizations the chance to show you their unique capabilities in those areas.

 Questions to Ask in a Background Check RFP